klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 #### To move on with my life

-Whether the researches linked to above are right or not, life is about to get harder for the non-vaccinated population: travel restrictions, vaccine passport, etc.
+Whether the researches linked to above are right or not, life is about to get harder for the non-vaccinated population: travel restrictions, vaccine passport, etc. **I think this is one of the main reasons young healthy people decide to take the vaccine.**

-Getting the vaccine would make it easier for me to continue to enjoy life.

 Things _could_ get even more complicated, e.g. some workplaces could start requiring their office employees to get vaccinated.
 In fact, it looks like Microsoft has [done just that](https://www.cnn.com/2021/08/03/success/microsoft-vaccine-requirement-reopening-delay/index.html).
 They're not the first company to enforce such requirements and probably not the last either.
 I wonder what the people who are allergic to components of the vaccine are supposed to do...maybe have a certificate that proves their allergy?